Skip to content

 Comment

-This exercise introduces load in the legs and marks the transition to more dynamic training.
+This exercise introduces load-bearing in the legs and marks the transition to more dynamic training.